graveja0/health-care-markets/README.md

 With these issues in mind, let’s now briefly explore the relationship between distance traveled and hospital market share.
-We will again draw on the 2017 hosptial-zip data from CMS.
-In particular, using these data we can, for each ZIP-hosptial comparison, calculate the approximate distance traveled (using ZIP centroids and hosptial latitude and longitude data from AHA).
+We will again draw on the 2017 hospital-zip data from CMS.
+In particular, using these data we can, for each ZIP-hospital comparison, calculate the approximate distance traveled (using ZIP centroids and hospital latitude and longitude data from AHA).
 We can also use the same data to calculate the market share by hospital system ID, and take a weighted average of the distance traveled (weighted by patient volume from the ZIP) by hospital